Green function of the P\"{o}schl-Teller potential: The P o schl-Teller Green function

 When closing on the upper half-plane, no pole is present and hence the Green function is zero.
 This is just the requirement of causality: no signal reaches the observer for $t < x - \bar x$.
 On the other hand, for $t>x-\bar x$ the contour picks up an infinite number of residues of the Gamma function in Eq.~\eqref{eq:A-} at the QNM frequencies and hence \begin{widetext}

 \end{widetext}

 Hence, the Green function consists only in a QNM part, oscillating at the QNM frequencies~\eqref{eq:QNMfreq}.
 This is consistent with our physical expectation: for a perturbation situated to the left of the maximum of the potential, the signal has to travel through the maximum before reaching the observer, interacting with the potential and producing QNMs.
+Notice that this expression is the same than the one presented in~\cite{Casals:2009zh}.